-The landfill may be open to accept and dispose of solid waste from dawn to dusk, or 10 hours per day, whichever is greater.
 Typical landfill hours for acceptance of waste are:

-Monday through Friday: 5:00 am to 5:00 pm Saturday: 6:00 am to 12:00 pm Sunday: 6:00 am to 10:00 am
+Monday through Friday: 4:00 am to 4:00 pm

+Saturday: 6:00 am to 12:00 pm

+Sunday: 6:00 am to 10:00 am

 Construction, daily cell preparation, hauling/excavating, road building, leachate management, or all non-disposal waste acceptance can be performed both within and outside of the posted operating hours.
 The actual hours of operation will be posted at the main entrance to the landfill.
-The landfill may be closed on Sundays and the following holidays:
+The landfill may be closed on Sundays, Thanksgiving, Christmas, and New Year's Day.